From A to Z, here are 26 running terms you should drop in your next conversation.

 A is for Achilles1 of 27

-A tendon in the lower leg where runners commonly suffer from tendinitis.
-The Achilles can be a runner's Achilles heel.
+A tendon in the lower leg that can be a real Achilles heel for a runner.
 (See what we did there?)

 B is for Bonk2 of 27

 Running out of fuel mid-run, or hitting the wall.
 Usually happens when a runner is close enough to the finish line to get a taste of victory, only to have it cruelly ripped away.

 A crucial post-run activity that runners rarely actually do properly. ¯\_(ツ)_/¯